All Episodes

 This is Obama.

-This is from the Chicago radio interview in 2001.
+This is from a Chicago radio interview in 2001.

-She's interviewing Obama and Obama, I think it comes close here to comparing the United States to Nazi Germany.
+And Obama, it comes close here to comparing the United States to Nazi Germany.

-Just to take a sort of a realist perspective, is that there's a lot of change going on outside of the court that you know the judges have to essentially take judicial notice of.
+Just to take a sort of a realist perspective, is that there's a lot of change going on outside of the court that the judges have to essentially take judicial notice of.

-I mean, you've got World War II, you've got uh uh uh the doctrines of Nazism that that we are fighting against that start looking uncomfortably similar to what's going on uh back here at home.
+You've got the doctrines of Nazism that we are fighting against that start looking uncomfortably similar to what's going on back here at home.

 Barack Obama seven years ago sees America as Nazi Germany.